Baruch College: History

 Baruch College is one of the senior colleges in the CUNY system.
 Its roots go back to the 1847 founding of the Free Academy, the first institution of free public higher education in the United States.
 The New York State Literature Fund was created to serve students who could not afford to enroll in New York City's private colleges.
 The Fund led to the creation of the Committee of the Board of Education of the City of New York, led by Townsend Harris, J.S.
 Bosworth, and John L. Mason, which brought about the establishment of what would become the Free Academy, on Lexington Avenue in Manhattan.

 The Free Academy became the College of the City of New York, now The City College of New York (CCNY).
 In 1919, what would become Baruch College was established as City College School of Business and Civic Administration.
 On December 15, 1928, the cornerstone was laid on the new building which would house the newly founded school.
 At this point, the school did not admit women.
 At the time it opened it was considered the biggest such school for the teaching of business education in the United States.

 The original building which housed the college on 23rd Street, known as the Lawrence and Eris Field Building, is still in use today.

 By the 1930s, women were enrolled in the School of Business.
 The total enrollment at CCNY reached an all-time high of 40,000 students in 1935, and the School of Business had an enrollment of more than 1,700 students in the day session alone.
 In 1953, it was renamed the Baruch School of Business in honor of Bernard Baruch, an 1889 graduate of CCNY who went on to become a prominent financier and adviser to two presidents.
 In 1961, the New York State Education Law established the City University of New York (CUNY) system.
 In 1968, the Baruch School of Business was spun off as Baruch College, an independent senior college in the CUNY system.

+In 1967, Percy Sutton, civil rights activist and Manhattan Borough President, proposed the relocation of Baruch College to a site in Harlem.
+This relocation would not only attract students of color but to create a space that would foster close interaction and socialization between students of color and their white peers.
+In a letter to the New York Times, Sutton addresses institutional segregation: